Sphere Entertainment

 pressure builds on refinancing, capital allocation, and investor patience.

-legacy media erosion
+Legacy media erosion

 MSG Networks produced roughly $488M in revenue and was flat. flat is fine for one quarter. over time, a legacy sports network usually has to fight subscriber pressure and distribution churn.